Learning Programmes and Resources

 Ruth Miskin is one of the UK’s leading authorities on teaching children to read.
 Her literacy programmes have a strong focus upon phonics.
 A solid knowledge of the English phonic system is important for the development of both reading and spelling skills.

-The Oxford Reading Tree is a comprehensive reading programme which provides everything students need to become fluent, confident and motivated readers for life.
+The Oxford Reading Tree is a comprehensive reading programme which provides the building blocks necessary for students to grow into confident and motivated readers.
 Children can progress through the levelled reading books at a pace which is right for them.
+You can find Oxford Reading Tree books in every Primary classroom.